FPSLREB Decisions

 2.

+a. b.
 Section 14.07 reads:

 [4] The grievor submitted that she was requesting assistance from her bargaining agent with regards to a potential claim under the "no discrimination" clause of her collective agreement.
 She felt aggrieved, and had a discussion with her bargaining agent's representative on the best way to deal with a legitimate concern.
 In the end, it was determined that a human rights complaint was the preferred approach.
 There was a discussion as to whether a grievance would be filed.
 The grievor submitted that the language of the collective agreement should be given a broad interpretation, and that the CRA's refusal to grant leave with pay violated the spirit of the collective agreement.
 She referred me to Tisdelle v.
 Treasury Board (Employment and Immigration Canada), PSSRB File Nos.
 166-02-15169 and 15170 (1987) (QL).